All Episodes

 Of course, the events, tragedy going on in Milwaukee the last two nights.

-But first we'll just dip in.
+But first, we'll just dip in.

-A neighbor saw suspicious behavior.
+And a neighbor saw suspicious behavior.

-Bombs on the floor.
+Bombs on the floor and other things.

 But didn't warn authorities because they said they didn't want to be accused of racial profiling.

-Now, many are dead, and many more are gravely wounded.
+Now, many are dead and many more are gravely wounded.

 The shooter in Orlando reportedly celebrated in his classroom after 9-11.